Not all of Boston's "secret" parks and "hidden" gardens are really a secret, nor are they necessarily hidden - although some are.

 Colorful plot in Boston's Victory Gardens

-Want to see 500 gardens all in one spot?
+Want to see 500 gardens, each of them unique, all in one spot?

 Boston's Fenway Victory Gardens, located not much more than a block from Fenway Park, date back to World War II when local residents grew vegetables in small plots to combat food shortages.